Jewish–Polish history (1989–present): Polish and Jewish views regarding one another

+The Jewish percentage of the total population of various Polish voivodeships in 2021.

 In a 2005 survey commissioned by Anti-Defamation League from New York in 12 European countries, asking about selective stereotypes among 500 callers each, Polish respondents averaged 52% at question No. 1, 43% at No. 2, 43% at No. 3, 52% at No. 4 and 39% at No. 5 (the highest) asked if "The Jews are responsible for the death of Christ", with the lowest percentage of believers that Israeli actions were responsible for violence against European Jews (21% at question No. 7) among all of the 12 countries surveyed.
 According to a Polish survey conducted in 2005, by CBOS institute (target of critical evaluations themselves by the media), in which Poles were asked to assess their attitudes toward 32 nationalities representing different European and non-European countries, 45% claimed to feel antipathy towards Jews (steadily decreasing) with 18% to feel sympathy (fluctuating by up to 10 percentage points annually; in 1997 it was 28%), while 29% felt impartial and 8% were undecided.
 Those surveyed were asked to express their feeling on the scale from −3 (strong antipathy) to +3 (strong sympathy).
 The average score for attitude towards Jews was −0.67 in that year.
 In the CBOS survey from 2010, antipathy decreased to 27%, and sympathy rose to 31% (down from 34% in 2008).
 The average score for attitude was +0.05 at that time.

-The Chief Rabbi of Poland, Michael Schudrich, said in a BBC interview: "it's ... false and painful stereotype that all Poles are antisemitic.
+The Chief Rabbi of Poland, Michael Schudrich, said in a BBC interview: "it's... false and painful stereotype that all Poles are antisemitic.
 This is something I want to clearly state: this is a false stereotype.
 Today there is antisemitism in Poland, as unfortunately the rest of Europe; it is more or less at the same level as the rest of Europe.
 More important is that you have a growing number of Poles who oppose antisemitism."